adahms/activemq-artemis/examples/features/standard/security-keycloak/readme.md

 # JMS Security Keycloak Example

-To run the example, simply type **mvn verify** from this directory, or **mvn -PnoServer verify** if you want to start and create the broker manually.
+To run the example, type **mvn verify** from this directory or type **mvn -PnoServer verify** to start and create the broker manually.

 In this example, broker authentication is delegated to keycloak.
 A keycloak server is installed and configured with a demo realm called "artemis-keycloak-demo".